 A cheese sauce adds flavor and richness to vegetables, and it's especially good on cooked broccoli, cauliflower, carrots, and many other vegetables.

-Here's what you'll need to make about 1 1/4 cups of cheese sauce.
+This recipe makes about 1 1/4 cups of cheese sauce.

 - 1 tablespoon butter

-- 1 tablespoon flour
+- 1 tablespoon all-purpose flour

 - 1/2 teaspoon ground mustard

-- dash of nutmeg, optional
+- Dash of nutmeg, optional

 - 3/4 to 1 cup milk, light cream, or half-and-half

-- 1 cup (4 ounces) shredded Cheddar cheese or a blend of Cheddar and Colby or Monterey Jack
+- 1 cup (4 ounces) shredded cheddar cheese or a blend of cheddar and colby or Monterey Jack

-- salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper, to taste

-- Stir in the mustard and nutmeg.
+- Stir in the dry mustard and nutmeg.

 - Add salt and pepper, to taste.

 Parmesan Sauce: instead of the shredded cheddar cheese, add 1/2 to 3/4 cup of grated Parmesan cheese to the sauce mixture.

 Cheddar Beer Sauce: Replace about half of the milk or cream with beer and use sharp cheddar cheese.

 Spicy Cheese Sauce: Add about 1 teaspoon of hot sauce, such as Frank's or Texas Pete, and a dash of paprika and omit the nutmeg.